aaronriekenberg/rust-parallel/README.md

 # Usage:
 ```
-$ rust-parallel -h

 Run commands in parallel

-Usage: rust-parallel [OPTIONS] [INPUTS]...
+Usage: rust-parallel [OPTIONS] [COMMAND_AND_INITIAL_ARGUMENTS]...

 Arguments:
+  [COMMAND_AND_INITIAL_ARGUMENTS]...
+Optional command and initial arguments to run for each input line

+Options:
+  -j, --jobs <JOBS>      Maximum number of commands to run in parallel, defauts to num cpus [default: 8]
-  [INPUTS]...
-Input file or - for stdin.
+  -i, --inputs <INPUTS>  Input file or - for stdin.
 Defaults to stdin if no inputs are specified

-Options:
-  -j, --jobs <JOBS>    Maximum number of commands to run in parallel, defauts to num cpus [default: 12]
-  -s, --shell-enabled  Use /bin/sh -c shell to run commands
   -h, --help             Print help information
   -V, --version          Print version information
 ```

 # Demos: